Khabzela: The Life And Times Of A South African

 Khabzela: The Life And Times Of A South African is a bestselling 2005 biography written by South African author Liz McGregor about South African disc jockey Fana Khaba (known as "Khabzela"), who died from AIDS.

-Khabzela was popular among listeners to Yfm, a youth radio station in Gauteng.
+Khabzela was popular among listeners of Yfm, a youth radio station in Gauteng.

 Synopsis

 The book recounts how the author, Liz McGregor, was asked while working as a freelance journalist for Poz magazine to write a story about a black celebrity infected with HIV.
 When Khabzela announced on the radio in April 2003 that he was infected, he seemed to make an ideal subject.
-McGregor interviewed him, wrote the story for Poz, and then went on to write the biography because, as she put, the story "got under my skin".
+McGregor interviewed him, wrote the story for Poz, and then went on to write the biography because, as she put it, the story "got under my skin".

 McGregor tells how Khabzela rose to fame in post-apartheid South Africa, enjoying relative fame and wealth and leading a hedonistic and promiscuous lifestyle.
 Following his infection with HIV, Khabzela initially took antiretroviral medications but then, beset by a "bevy of faith healers and purveyors of magical drugs", he was persuaded to abandon his treatment and pursue quack remedies instead.
 Khabzela died in January 2004.

 Towards the end of the book, McGregor includes the medical records detailing Khabzela's final days.
 Shula Marks calls these "stark and terrifying".